CS4098/GroupProject/README.md

 Clean target directory:
 * ```make clean```

-### Apache Permissions and Apache PATH
+### Apache PATH
-Whatever user Apache is running as needs the permissions to create files in the project directories.

 The PATH used by Apache also needs to updated to include spin and the bnfc translator.
 Apache's original PATH looks like this ```PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin```.

 We need to update it to include the paths to spin and our pmlxml translator (Which should be installed into the cabal sandbox).
-There are multiple ways of doing this but I chose to add the following line to the envvars file in /etc/apache2/:
+Add the following line to /etc/apache2/envvars (replacing <path-to-project> with the path to where the project is located e.g. /var/www/html/GroupProject):
-* ```export  PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/path/to/pml-bnfc/xml:/path/to/spin:$PATH```
+* ```export  PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:<path-to-project>/pml-bnfc/xml:<path-to-project>/spin```

-Apache will then have to be restarted to enable access.
+Apache will then have to be restarted to enable access ```sudo /etc/init.d/apache2 restart```.

 ## Running from Command-Line